nosvagor/cogikyo/diatomi/script.md

 So, how am I defining alignment and discovery?

-Well, let's begin by reexamining the list of goals previously mentioned and mapping them to this dimension.
+Well, let's try to form a general sense of the definition by reexamining the list of goals previously mentioned and mapping them to this dimension.
 Let's give alignment a value of max value of -10, and discovery a max value of 10.

-Note: the decision on the scale, or the direction, is arbitrary.
+> Note: the decision on the scale, or the direction, is arbitrary.
 Left and right, positive and negative, up and down...
 They all mean nothing, except in relation to each other.
 Also, conversations can more than 2 participants, but for now, let's just assume there are only two parties involved, for brevity's sake.